On this page

 - reviewing the risks recorded in the risk register to see if risks need to be re-assessed and new controls or treatment plans put in place

 - identifying what risk indicators should be monitored to stay within tolerance

-- a communications plan to build understanding of its value to the rest of the organisation and, for some decision makers, how to use it effectively
+- a communications plan to build understanding of the value of the risk appetite statement to the rest of the organisation and, for some decision-makers, how to use it effectively

-- a training plan to build skills in using a statement of risk appetite in decision making or designing strategies and procedures.
+- a training plan to build skills in using a risk appetite statement in decision-making or designing strategies and procedures.